The Data-Driven Censored Newsvendor Problem: Computational Experiments

 \section{Computational Experiments}

 In this section we demonstrate the practical efficacy of our algorithm via extensive computational experiments.
-We test all algorithms on synthetic data in \cref{sec:experiments_synthetic}, and consider a real-world retail dataset in \cref{sec:exp_real_data} \citep{sahoo2023superstore}.
-See \url{https://github.com/seanrsinclair/robust_censored_newsvendor} for the code database.
+We test all algorithms on synthetic data in \cref{sec:experiments_synthetic}, and consider a real-world retail dataset in \cref{sec:exp_real_data}.